izzybee93/recipesblog/_posts/2021-01-01-chocolate-mug-cake.md

     * 1 tbsp vegetable oil
     * 4 tbsp non-dairy milk
     * ½ tsp pure vanilla extract
+    * 1 tsp chocolate chips (optional)
   directions_markdown: |-
     1. Add the flour, cocoa powder, sugar, salt and baking powder to a mug.
 Stir to combine.
     2. Pour in the oil, non-dairy milk and vanilla and mix well.
+Sprinkle some chocolate chips on top.
-Cook in the microwave for 2-4 mins, until no longer gooey in the centre.
+    3. Cook in the microwave for 2-4 mins, until no longer gooey in the centre.
 Let cool for a few minutes before serving.
 ---